webdriverio/webdriverio/docs/guide/usage/transferpromises.md

 ```

 The example above shows a simple integration test where a user clicks on a "Send" button and a message
-gets send.
+gets sent.
 The test checks if a status message gets displayed with a certain text.
 This already looks
 pretty straightforward but by adding an assertion library like [chai-as-promised](https://github.com/domenic/chai-as-promised/)
 we can shorten everything even more.